XraySpectroscopy/XAS-Data-Interchange/specification/spec.md

 This format is intended to encode a single XAS spectrum in a data file with metadata.
 It is not intended to encode relationships between many XAS measurements or between an XAS measurement and other parts of a multi-spectral experiment.
+(Those are worthwhile topics, just not the purpose of XDI.)

 In order to fulfill these goals, XDI files provide a flexible, consistent representation of information common to all XAS experiments.
-This format is simpler than a format based on XML, HDF, or a database; it yields self-documenting files; and it is easy for both humans and computers to read.
-Its structure is inspired by that of Internet electronic mail (See
-[RFC822: Standard for ARPA Internet Text Messages](http://www.w3.org/Protocols/rfc822/)), a plain-text data format which has proven to be robust, extensible, and enduring.
-It can be read as is by many existing programs for XAS and other data analysis and by many scientifc plotting programs.
+The format of XDI is simpler than a format based on XML, HDF, or a database; it yields self-documenting files; and it is easy for both humans and computers to read.
+The structure of XDI is inspired by that of Internet electronic mail (See [RFC822: Standard for ARPA Internet Text Messages](http://www.w3.org/Protocols/rfc822/)), a plain-text data format which has proven to be robust, extensible, and enduring.
+XDI can be read as is by many existing programs for XAS and other data analysis and by many scientifc plotting programs.

 Due to these advantages, and because of our intention to develop free